srid/inspirativity.zettel.page/Tasting Notes/Italian.md

-Italian coffee, like Lavazza & Illy, tend to have an unique taste - that is neither good nor bad.
+Italian coffee, like Lavazza & Illy, tend to have an unique taste - that is, subjectively speaking, neither good nor bad.